Manitou Cliff Dwellings: History

 The Ancestral Puebloans lived and travelled the Four Corners area of the Southwestern United States from 1200 B.C. to A.D.
 1300.
 Ancestral Puebloan peoples did not permanently live in the Manitou Springs area, but lived and built their cliff dwellings in the Four Corners area and across the Northern Rio Grande, several hundred miles southwest of Manitou Springs.
 The Manitou Cliff Dwellings were built at their present location in the early 1900s, as a museum and tourist attraction.
 Some of the building materials were looted and stolen from a collapsed Ancestral Puebloan site near Cortez in southwest Colorado, shipped by railroad to Manitou Springs, and assembled in their present form as Ancestral Puebloan-style buildings resembling those found in the Four Corners.

 The project was directed primarily by Harold Ashenhurst and Virginia McClurg, founder of the Colorado Cliff Dwelling Association.
 Virginia McClurg focused her life on advocacy for women and fighting for human welfare and stability, especially within Indigenous cultures.
 This is why she was inspired to take on this project of preserving historical Indigenous historical art.
 After failed labors of trying to come up with an agreement for the future of Mesa Verde Park and how it would have been organized as well as trying to get Congress to pass the Antiquities Act, McClurg established the Colorado Cliff Dwellings Association, which led to the beginning of the dwellings endeavor.

 The ownership of the Cliff Dwellings has stayed within the family of Peyton Priddy for generations, according to General Manager Michele Hefner.
-Priddy was so enamored by the Dwellings as a child that years later, he brought it upon himself, alongside his wife, to purchase this attraction after its closure due to World War ll, which he was able to do after selling his family movie theater business.
+Priddy was so enamored by the Dwellings as a child that years later, he brought it upon himself, alongside his wife, to purchase this attraction after its closure due to World War II, which he was able to do after selling his family movie theater business.

-The United States has tourist attractions called archictetural collections or reconstructed villages, the Manitou Cliff Dwellings are a example of these.
-Reconstructed villages promote history and are constructed for people to exeperience the history and heritige for themselves, while also promoting tourism and entertianment.
+The United States has tourist attractions called architectural collections or reconstructed villages, the Manitou Cliff Dwellings are an example of these.
+Reconstructed villages promote history and are constructed for people to experience the history and heritage for themselves, while also promoting tourism and entertainment.